 Wolter J. Fabrycky (United States) (BOD and Chairman Emeritus) – Ph.D.
 1962.
 Lawrence Professor Emeritus of Industrial and Systems Engineering at Virginia Tech and Chairman of Academic Applications International.
 Taught at Arkansas and then Oklahoma State before becoming Founding Chairman of the Interdisciplinary Systems Engineering Graduate Program, Associate Dean of Engineering, and then Dean of Research at Virginia Tech.
 Fellow in AAAS, ASEE, IIE, and INCOSE.
 Current or former national Board Member of ABET, APM, ASEE, IIE, INCOSE, and OAA.
 Past President of Alpha Pi Mu, the Industrial Engineering Honor Society.
 Distinguished Educator Award from IIE, the Grant and Wellington Awards from ASEE and IIE, the Armitage Medal from the Society of Logistics Engineers, and the Lohman Medal from Oklahoma State University.
 Charter Member of INCOSE and then named a Pioneer and an INCOSE Benefactor.
 Co-author of six Pearson Prentice Hall textbooks that spawned dozens of editions and translations.
 Co-editor (since 1972) of the Prentice Hall International Series in Industrial and Systems Engineering.

 Derek K. Hitchins (United Kingdom) – Ph.D.
 1958.
 Held the British Aerospace Chairs in Systems Science and in Controls at Cranfield University and former Chair in Engineering Management at the City University in London.
 Part-time consultant, visiting professor, and international lecturer since 1994, now with medical limitations.
 Former Technical Director for two systems engineering companies and member of the UK Defense Science Advisory Council.
-INCOSE Fellow and named a Pioneer.
+Named an INCOSE Fellow and an INCOSE Pioneer, Derek was designated an Omega Alpha Honorary Member in 2017.
 Served as the inaugural President of the UK Chapter of INCOSE.
-Hichins has more than 100 publications including several books, one of which is published on the web for general gratis use.
+Hichins has more than 100 publications including several books, two of which are published on the web for general gratis use.

 Daniel Krob (France) – Ph.D.
 1988, Hab.
 1991 in Computer Science from University Paris 7.
 Krob is Senior Researcher at the French National Center for Scientific Research (CNRS), institute professor at Ecole Polytechnique, and head of the Thales chair “Engineering of Complex Systems”.
 He worked in algebraic and enumerative combinatorics, algorithms for mobile telecommunications and finite automata and formal languages, before specializing in systems architecture, systems engineering, and systems modeling.
 Krob founded and directed the “Laboratoire d’Informatique Algorithmique: Fondements et Applications” (LIAFA) of University Paris.
 He is head of the major international CSDM conference now in its fourth edition.
 Presently he is Chairman of the evaluation committees of the Information Management and Modelling departement of the French Aerospace Laboratory (ONERA) and of the Architecture and Evaluation of Systems of Systems group of the technical expertise department of the French ministry of defense (DGA).
 Krob has authored more than 90 scientific papers, 4 books, and holds 2 patents.